 Are other places in Wiltshire doing Neighbourhood Plans?

 Many Town and Parish Councils have developed or are developing Neighbourhood Plans across Wiltshire.
 Made plans include: Bradford on Avon, Calne, Devizes, Holt, Hilperton and Warminster as well as North Bradley.
 Further information about Neighbourhood Planning in Wiltshire can be found here: https://www.wiltshire.gov.uk/planning-neighbourhood

 Who is running and paying for this process?

 Inevitably, this process costs money to run.
 Trowbridge Town Council are providing these funds and we will be making an application for a grant from the government to support the costs.
 However, it is seen as very much a joint venture between the town council and the local community; with a Steering group including members of the public.
-We have also called in help from an independent specialist, PlanningStreet which to take it through the necessary technical processes which are required.
-Wiltshire Council is also being very helpful in providing support and assistance.

 What area does the Trowbridge Neighbourhood Plan cover?